 How to open a business bank account as a non-UK resident

 If you’re not resident in the UK it may still be possible to open a business bank account here.
+We have gone further into this topic with a dedicated guide.

 The traditional high street banks are likely to offer you a type of international bank account, though you will still need to provide all of your ID and address information (for your current country of residence).